Running Network Simulations with BMTK#

 point_neuron_models_dir

 Directory containing files for instantiation of point-neuron models.
-Typically json parameter files, or with PointNet may be model files downloaded from the Allen Cell-Types Database to instantiate optimized “glif” models.
+Typically json parameter files, or model files downloaded from the Allen Cell-Types Database to instantiate optimized “GLIF” models.

 dynamics_params